timescale/docs/use-timescale/migration/timescaledb-backfill.md

 # timescaledb-backfill

-The timescaledb-backfill tool is a command-line utility designed to support migrations from Timescale instances by backfilling data from hypertables.
-It allows users to copy hypertable chunks directly, without the need for intermediate storage or decompressing compressed chunks.
-The tool operates transactionally, ensuring data integrity during the migration process.
+The `timescaledb-backfill` tool is a command-line utility designed to support migrations from Timescale instances by copying historic data from one database to another ("backfilling"). `timescaledb-backfill` efficiently copies hypertable chunks directly, without the need for intermediate storage or decompressing compressed chunks.
+It operates transactionally, ensuring data integrity throughout the migration process.
+It is designed to be used in the [dual-write and backfill][dual-write-backfill] migration procedure.

 ## Limitations

 - The tool only supports backfilling of hypertables.
 Schema migrations and non-hypertable migrations should be handled separately before using this tool.
-- The tool is optimized for append-only workloads, and other scenarios may not be fully supported.
+- The tool is optimized for append-only workloads.
+Other scenarios may not be fully supported.
 - To prevent continuous aggregates from refreshing with incomplete data, any refresh and retention policies targeting the tables that are going to be backfilled should be disabled.

 ## Installation

-The tool performs best when executed in a instance located as close as possible to the target database.
-The ideal scenario is a Linux AWS EC2 instance located on the same availability zone as the Timescale service.
+The tool performs best when executed in an instance located close to the target database.
+The ideal scenario is an EC2 instance located in the same availability zone as the Timescale service.
+We recommend using a Linux-based distribution on x86_64.

-As for the operating system, as long as is a Linux based distribution, then it doesn't really matter A good choice Amazon Linux, since it doesn't incur in extra costs.

 <!-- TODO: Recommended spec for the instance.  -->

-With the instance that will run the timescaledb-backfill ready, logged in and download the tool's binary:
+With the instance that will run the timescaledb-backfill ready, log in and download the tool's binary:

 <!-- TODO: replace with the correct URL -->